capitalone/locopy/README.rst

 - Leverage the AWS credentials file.
 If you have multiple profiles configured you can either call ``locopy.S3(profile='my-profile')``, or set up an environment variable ``AWS_DEFAULT_PROFILE``.
+- If you are on a EC2 instance you can assume the credentials associated with the IAM role attached.

 Advanced Usage